onkernel/kernel-images/README.md

 const url = new URL("http://localhost:9222/json/version");
 const response = await fetch(url, {
   headers: {
-    "Host": "<this can be anything>" // Required if using a unikernel }
+    Host: "<this can be anything>", // Required if using a unikernel },
 });
 if (response.status !== 200) {
   throw new Error(